 The University has fared well in the past with a top ten placing in each of the previous five reports and leading the list for the first time is reflective of the investment being made in the future career paths of the students.

 Within the Department of Statistics, we believe that the emphasis we put on the acquisition of key skills and development within your learning and teaching experience enhances your future career prospects.
 The official Unistats website shows how the most recent Warwick Statistics graduates have achieved great early success in the graduate labour market, with 75-100% being in professional jobs or postgraduate study within 6 months of graduation, and with typical salaries achieved by our graduates being substantially above average.
-More information can be found on our Destination flyer.

 We are always keen to hear comments and feedback from our current students and recent graduates about any aspect of the design and delivery of your courses and how these relate to your on-going development and future ambitions.